eliasjunior/rpn-calculator/README.md

 ## Observation

-There are some comments on why how and why I've chosen some implementations
+There are some comments in the code on how and why I've chosen some implementations

 Happy Reviewing :)